 The day she was born she weighed in at 5 lbs.
 5 oz. when she was born at full term.
 While holding her, I became concerned about her breathing and asked my husband to get someone.
 I only held her for a short amount of time before she was whisked away to NICU.
 She then was kept in the NICU with pneumonia and jaundice.

 Shortly after leaving the NICU, she ended up in the hospital for a blue spell and at 1 month was back in the hospital again with RSV.

 At 5 month old, she was put on a feeding tube because it was found that she was aspirating when eating.
-At 7 months, she was diagnosed with Turner Syndrome following a genetic test.
+At 7 months, she was given the diagnosis of Turner Syndrome following a genetic test.
 Which resulted in a need for more testing.
 During that first year of life, it seemed that we spent more time with her at doctor appointments and hospital stays than we did at home.

 She was also born with 2 fingers that were webbed together and during her 11 1/2 years of life has had 3 surgeries to correct the issue.
 In 2011, Sassy had another hospital stay because she passed out for some unknown reason and endured more testing.
 It took a while to finally get an answer, but after having a heart monitor implanted we were able to find out that vasovagal was the issue.
-In 2014, she was diagnosed with Tourette’s Syndrome.
+In 2014, she had a diagnosis of Tourette’s Syndrome.

 Now that I have shared with you my hero, it’s time for you to share yours as part of the Mrs. Fields® #ShareYourHero campaign!
 Go visit www.mrsfieldsmoments.com and enter their contest nominating YOUR hero and you can win a year’s supply of cookies for you and your hero, and get your hero’s photo on a future box of Mrs. Fields® cookies!